John Tyler: Presidency (1841–1845)

-Tyler delivered an informal inaugural address before the Congress on April 9, in which he reasserted his belief in fundamental tenets of Jeffersonian democracy and limited federal power.
+Tyler delivered an informal written inaugural address to the Congress on April 9, in which he reasserted his belief in fundamental tenets of Jeffersonian democracy and limited federal power.
 Tyler's claim to be president was not immediately accepted by opposition members of Congress such as John Quincy Adams, who felt that Tyler should be a caretaker under the title of "acting president", or remain vice president in name.
 Among those who questioned Tyler's authority was Clay, who had planned to be "the real power behind a fumbling throne" while Harrison was alive, and intended the same for Tyler.
 Clay saw Tyler as the "vice-president" and his presidency as a mere "regency".

 Ratification of the decision by Congress came through the customary notification that it makes to the president, that it is in session and available to receive messages.
 In both houses, unsuccessful amendments were offered to strike the word "president" in favor of language including the term "vice president" to refer to Tyler.
 Mississippi Senator Robert J. Walker, in opposition, said that the idea that Tyler was still vice president and could preside over the Senate was absurd.
 On May 31, 1841, the House passed a joint resolution confirming Tyler as "President of the United States" for the remainder of his term.
 On June 1, 1841, the Senate voted in favor of the resolution.
 Most importantly, Senators Clay and John C. Calhoun voted with the majority to reject Walker's amendment.

 Tyler's opponents never fully accepted him as president.
-He was called by many mocking nicknames, including "His Accidency".
-But Tyler never wavered from his conviction that he was the rightful president; when his political opponents sent correspondence to the White House addressed to the "vice president" or "acting president", Tyler had it returned unopened.
+He was mockingly called "His Accidency" among other insults.
+Regardless, Tyler never wavered from his conviction that he was the rightful president.
+When his political opponents sent correspondence to the White House addressed to the "vice president" or "acting president", he had it returned unopened.

 Tyler was considered a strong leader for his decisive action on his accession to the presidency.
-But he generally held a limited view of presidential power, that legislation should be initiated by Congress, and the presidential veto should be only used when a law was unconstitutional or against the national interest.
+However, he generally held a limited view of presidential power, that legislation should be initiated by Congress, and the presidential veto should be only used when a law was unconstitutional or against the national interest.